Kernelized Advantage Estimation: From Nonparametric Statistics to LLM Reasoning: Theoretical Results

 We next analyze KAE’s gradient estimator $\widehat{g}_{\textrm{KAE}}(\theta)$; refer to its definition in Algorithm~\ref{alg1}.
-We begin with the following condition on the policy score. \begin{assumption}[Policy score] $\mathbb{E} \|\nabla_{\theta} \log {\pi_{\theta}}(Y^{(b,g)}|X^{(b)})\|^2$ is uniformly bounded for any $\theta\in \Theta$.
-Additionally, $Z^{(b,g)}$ is uncorrelated with $\|\nabla_{\theta}\log \pi_{\theta}(Y^{(b,g)}|X^{(b)})\|^2$ given $X^{(b)}$. \end{assumption} Assumption~\ref{assump:score} is mild.
-Its first part is weaker than requiring uniform boundedness of the policy score, as it only assumes the boundedness of its second moment.
-Its second part guarantees that the value function serves as the optimal baseline for minimizing the variance of the policy gradient estimator \citep{greensmith2004variance}.
-It justifies PPO and A2C, which use a value network to estimate the value function, as well as the proposed nonparametric statistical approach. \begin{theorem}[MSE of gradient estimator] Let $\widehat{g}_{\text{oracle}}(\theta)$ denote the oracle gradient estimator, with the oracle value function used to construct the advantage.
+We begin with the following condition on the policy score. \begin{assumption}[Uncorrelatedness] $ Z^{(b,g)}$ is uncorrelated with $\|\nabla_{\theta}\log \pi_{\theta}(Y^{(b,g)}|X^{(b)})\|^2$ given $X^{(b)}$. \end{assumption} Assumption~\ref{assump:score} guarantees that the value function serves as the optimal baseline for minimizing the variance of the policy gradient estimator \citep{greensmith2004variance}.
+It justifies PPO and A2C, which use a value network for value function estimation, as well as our nonparametric statistical approach. \begin{theorem}[MSE of gradient estimator] Let $\widehat{g}_{\text{oracle}}(\theta)$ denote the oracle gradient estimator, with the oracle value function used to construct the advantage.
 Under Assumptions \ref{assump:iidsampledprompt} -- \ref{assump:score}, we have { } \end{theorem} Theorem~\ref{thm:grad} upper bounds the difference in MSE between KAE and the oracle gradient estimator.
 In the resource-constrained setting, the MSE of the oracle gradient estimator is of order $O(B^{-1})$ \citep[Proposition 3]{zhou2026demystifying}.
-The two extra error terms on the right-hand-side are proportional to the squared bias and variance of KAE's value estimator, respectively, each scaled by a factor of order $O(B^{-1})$.
+The first three extra error terms on the right-hand-side are proportional to the MSE of KAE's value estimator, each scaled by a factor of order $O(B^{-1})$.
+The last term is higher order and decays to zero more quickly as $ih$ or $B$ approaches infinity.
 This formally verifies that improved value estimation directly leads to improved gradient estimation.

-Next, we consider an asymptotic regime as the number of training iterations $i \to \infty$.
+Next, we consider an asymptotic regime in which the number of training iterations $i \to \infty$, while $G$ and $m$ are held fixed.
 The following oracle property is immediate.